ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain after 7pm.
-Mostly cloudy, with a low around 36.
-Northeast wind 7 to 12 mph, with gusts as high as 21 mph.
-Chance of precipitation
+         <h3>Tonight</h3>Rain.
+Cloudy, with a low around 36.
+Northeast wind 6 to 12 mph, with gusts as high as 21 mph.
+Chance of precipitation is 100%.<br></div>
-         is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">